Flat Spectrum Radio Quasars as high-energy neutrino sources: Introduction

-Even if relativistic jets are natural candidates for neutrino emission, the recent association of a radio-quiet AGN (NGC1068) with neutrino events (\citealt{Abbasi2022a}) suggests that other possible mechanisms may be at work.
-For instance, \citet{Abbasi2022b} have shown that the acceleration of cosmic-rays responsible for the neutrino emission may occur in the accretion disk region of AGN.
-The multi-wavelength analysis of NGC 1068 conducted by \citet{Padovani2024}, within a p-$\gamma$ scenario, indicates that the most plausible location for the neutrino source is in close proximity to the SMBH, embedded in an extremely photon-dense environment.
-This finding suggests the AGN corona as the likely origin, while star-forming regions, the jet and the outflow are disfavored. \citet{Yang2025} find that even in the case of TXS0506+056, the accretion flow might explain both the long-term neutrino steady emission and the outburst, for which a super Eddington accretion is required.
-For this reason, the simple positional match of a sample of blazars with neutrino events, even when statistically significant, does not necessarily imply that the emission is due to the relativistic jets, since some of these sources (the FSRQ) also have a powerful accretion disk similar to that observed in radio-quiet QSO.
+Even if relativistic jets are natural candidates for neutrino emission, the recent association of a radio-quiet (RQ) AGN (NGC1068) with neutrino events (\citealt{Abbasi2022a}) suggests that other mechanisms are at work.
+For instance, \citet{Abbasi2022b} have shown that the acceleration of cosmic rays responsible for the neutrino emission can occur in the accretion disk region of AGNs.
+The multi-wavelength analysis of NGC 1068 conducted within a p-$\gamma$ scenario indicates that the most plausible location for the neutrino source is in close proximity to the SMBH, which is embedded in an extremely photon-dense environment \citep{Murase2022, Padovani2024}.
+This finding suggests the AGN corona as the likely origin, while star-forming regions, the jet, and the outflow are disfavoured. \citet{Yang2025} find that even in the case of TXS~0506+056, the accretion flow might explain both the long-term steady neutrino emission and the outburst, for which a super Eddington accretion is required.
+For this reason, the simple positional match of a sample of blazars with neutrino events, even when statistically significant, does not necessarily imply that the emission is due to the relativistic jets, since some of these sources (the FSRQs) also have a powerful accretion disk similar to that observed in RQ quasars.

-In this paper we test the hypothesis that FSRQ could be responsible, at least in part, of the astrophysical neutrino events detected by IceCube and, at the same time, we aim at establishing whether this is really due to the presence of an oriented jet or, instead, can be associated to the radio-quiet component of a FSRQ i.e. the accretion disk and corona.
-To this end, we start from an optically selected sample of AGN (including both radio-loud and radio-quiet objects) and from this we extract both the FSRQ and the radio-quiet QSO samples.
-From the analysis of their correlation with neutrino events we expect to assess not only the association of neutrino production with QSOs, but also a direct probe on the possible origin site of the neutrinos (jets or disk-corona accretion ).
+In this paper we test the hypothesis that FSRQs are responsible, at least in part, for the astrophysical neutrino events detected by IceCube.
+At the same time, we aim to establish whether this is really due to the presence of an oriented jet or, instead, can be associated with the RQ component of a FSRQ, i.e. the accretion disk and corona.
+To this end, we started from an optically selected sample of AGNs (that includes both radio-loud and RQ objects), and from this we extracted both the FSRQ and the RQ quasar samples.
+From an analysis of their correlation with neutrino events, we assessed not only the association of neutrino production with quasars, but also the possible origin site of the neutrinos (jets or disk-corona accretion).